Cray-HPE/docs-csm/upgrade/1.4.2/README.md

 These clusters are automatically backed up every 24 hours, but taking a manual backup at this stage in the upgrade enables restoring from backup later in this process if needed.

+### NCN node reboot

+This is an optional step but strongly recommended.
+As each patch release includes updated container images that may contain CVE fixes, it is recommended to reboot each NCN node to refresh cached container images.
+For detailed instructions on how to gracefully reboot each NCN node, refer to relevant steps in [Stage 1 - Kubernetes Upgrade](../Stage_1.md).

 ### Complete upgrade